 “Building Permit” means an official document issued by the Authority Having Jurisdiction which authorizes the erection, alteration, demolition and/or moving of buildings and structures.

 “Business Entity” means any organization or enterprise and includes, but is not limited to, a sole proprietor, an association, corporation, business trust, joint venture, limited liability company, limited liability partnership, partnership or syndicate.
 For the purposes of these rules the Business Entity may elect to be represented by a designated representative through a written delegation of authority.

+“CDPHE” means the Colorado Department of Public Health and Environment, which is a state licensing authority for health facilities.

-“Certificate of Compliance” means an internal official document issued by the Division to the Colorado Department of Public Health and Environment (CDPHE), stating that materials and products meet specified codes and standards, that work has been performed in compliance with approved construction documents, and that the provisions of applicable fire and life safety codes and standards continue to be appropriately maintained.
+“Certificate of Compliance” means an internal official document issued by the Division to the Colorado Department of Public Health and Environment (CDPHE) and/or the Behavioral Health Administration (BHA), stating that materials and products meet specified codes and standards, that work has been performed in compliance with approved construction documents, and that the provisions of applicable fire and life safety codes and standards continue to be appropriately maintained.

 “Certificate of Occupancy” means an official document issued by the Authority Having Jurisdiction which authorizes a building or structure to be used or occupied for a specified purpose.